-To show the practicality of the method, we applied it on two case studies from classical performance and dependability engineering [22], [23].
-We implemented the techniques of Algorithm 1 and Algorithm 2.
+To show the practicality of the method, we applied it on two case studies from classical performance and dependability engineering [13], [14].
+We implemented the techniques of Algorithm 1, and Algorithm 2.
 To represent the ECTMCs, we used a sparse-matrix-like data structure.

 Where possible, we compared the results to Prism.
 Prism always starts by building an MTBDD representation of the model under consideration.
 The subsequent analysis is then performed using value iteration in the CTMC semantics similarly to Algorithm 1.
-The data structure used here is either an MTBDD, a sparse matrix, or a hybrid structure [33].
+The data structure used here is either an MTBDD, a sparse matrix, or a hybrid structure [43].
 In the latter, values for the model states are stored explicitly, but parts of the transition structure are stored implicitly.

-For all experiments we used a Quad-Core AMD OpteronTM Processor 8356 (of which we only used one core) with 2300 MHz and 64 GB of main memory.
+For all experiments, we used a Quad-Core AMD OpteronTM Processor 8356 (of which we only used one core) with 2300 MHz, and 64 GB of main memory.

-4.0.0.1 Workstation cluster [22].: We consider a fault-tolerant workstation cluster.
-It consists in two sub-clusters, which, in turn, contain N workstations connected via a central switch.
+We consider a fault-tolerant workstation cluster [13].
+It consists of two sub-clusters, which, in turn, contain N workstations connected via a central switch.
 The two switches are connected via a backbone.
 Each component of the system can break down, and is then fixed by a single repair unit responsible for the entire system.